-In this report, relevant indicators are disaggregated by remoteness wherever possible.
-For many indicators, remoteness data are only available at the national level.
-However, disaggregation by remoteness at the national level often shows patterns of disadvantage more clearly than disaggregation by State and Territory (but not remoteness).
+In this report, relevant indicators are disaggregated by remoteness wherever possible (for some indicators, data are not available by remoteness or for all remoteness areas).
+For many indicators, remoteness data are only available at the national level, but disaggregation by remoteness at the national level can show patterns of disadvantage more clearly than disaggregation by State and Territory (but not remoteness).
 However, outcomes can vary across places with similar degrees of remoteness in different states and territories.

-For many of the indicators in this report, average outcomes for Aboriginal and Torres Strait Islander Australians in remote areas are poorer than outcomes for Aboriginal and Torres Strait Islander Australians in major cities and regional areas, including for: health - life expectancy (section 4.1), health behaviours during pregnancy (section 6.2), birthweight (section 6.3), potentially preventable hospitalisations (section 8.2); education - reading, writing and numeracy (section 4.4), year 12 attainment (section 4.5), post-secondary education (section 4.7); employment - employment to population rate (section 4.6); income (section 4.9); and housing - home ownership (section 9.3) and overcrowding in housing (section 10.1).
+For many of the indicators in this report, average outcomes for Aboriginal and Torres Strait Islander Australians in major cities and regional areas are better than outcomes for Aboriginal and Torres Strait Islander Australians in remote and very remote areas, including for: health - life expectancy (section 4.1), health behaviours during pregnancy (section 6.2), birthweight (section 6.4), potentially preventable hospitalisations (section 8.2); education - reading, writing and numeracy (section 4.4), year 12 attainment (section 4.6), post-secondary education (section 4.8); employment - employment to population rate (section 4.7); income (section 4.10); and housing - home ownership (section 9.3) and overcrowding in housing (section 10.1).

 However, it is important to note there is significant variation within location types.
-There are many disadvantaged urban areas and many relatively advantaged regional and remote areas (Biddle 2009, 2013).
+There are many relatively advantaged regional and remote areas and many disadvantaged urban areas (Biddle 2009, 2013).
 The majority of Aboriginal and Torres Strait Islander Australians do not live in remote areas, and wherever Aboriginal and Torres Strait islander Australians live, on average, their outcomes are poorer than outcomes for non-Indigenous Australians in those same areas.
 Aboriginal and Torres Strait Islander Australians in cities and large regional towns are concentrated in neighbourhoods with low socioeconomic outcomes, and tend to have poorer outcomes than non-Indigenous Australians in those same neighbourhoods (Biddle 2009, 2013; Taylor 2006).